-The following evening the presenter spoke directly into the camera.
+The following evening the presenter spoke directly to the camera.

 ‘Torance, do listen if you’re out there.
-After our segment last night, Waterstones have been inundated with orders for your book.
-In fact, they claim to have taken forty thousand orders, but nobody knows how go to about it until they can speak to you.
+After our segment last night, Waterstones have been inundated with orders for your book, but nobody knows how go to about it until they can speak to you.
 So, Torance, or whatever your name is, do get in touch.
 You’re about to become a very successful author.’

 ‘It’s all about the hype’, thought Florence.

 She would wait a few more days.

 The phone rang and for a moment Florence thought they had found her.
 Maybe through an algorithm.

 ‘No, I mean Torance Daylingale.
 It’s you isn’t it?’

 Rebecca Taylor is a regular contributor to Funnypearls.com